 Online programs/courses meet the same accreditation standards, goals, objectives, and outcomes as traditional instruction at the University.
-The online course development process incorporated the Quality Matters research-based set of standards for quality online course design to ensure that the academic rigor of the online course is comparable to that of traditionally offered courses.
-The University Academic Dean, chairs, and faculty review the curriculum annually.
+The online course development process incorporated the Quality Matters research-based set of standards for quality online course design to ensure academic rigor of the online course is comparable to the traditionally offered course.
+The University Academic Dean, chairs, and faculty review curriculum annually.
 Courses are reviewed at the end of each term of course delivery.
 This process applies to online and traditional classes.
-Additionally, advisory boards are involved in monitoring course quality to ensure that quality standards are met, regardless of the delivery platform.
+In addition, advisory boards are engaged in the monitoring of course quality to ensure quality standards are met regardless of the delivery platform.